-Fifth Court States Whistleblower Protection if Whistleblower Reports to SEC or Internally to Company
+Fifth Court Differentiates Whistleblower Protection If Whistleblower Reports to SEC or Internally to Company

 Khaled Asadi, a former GE Energy USA LLC executive was allegedly fired after reporting a possible securities law violation.
 The Fifth Circuit appeals court ruled that he could not sue GE under Dodd-Frank’s anti-retaliation provision since he did not qualify as a whistleblower under Dodd-Frank because he only reported the fraud internally and did not report it to the SEC.